 ...and here's how she described industry sentiment about Simchowitz in a links roundup earlier this year:

 Plus, the New York Times Magazine profile that's burning up the art world Facebooks: how the notorious art speculator Stefan Simchowitz has helped give quick rise to a generation of young artists outside the traditional gallery system.
 He calls it "investing."
 Many others call it "flipping" (which comes at terrific cost to the artist).

 Why does Guggenheim get a pass?
-I think there are three reasons.
-First, the most potentially controversial aspects of her career all happened so far in the past that the most heartwarming (and admittedly more numerous) aspects of the narrative have been able to box them out.
+I'd point to three reasons.
+First, the most potentially controversial aspects of her career all happened so far in the past that the most heartwarming (and admittedly more numerous) aspects of the narrative have been able to box them out thanks to the magic of recency bias.
 Second, she gave away much of the work she acquired rather than selling it, even before founding the Guggenheim Collection in Venice.